 Orange County Wrongful Termination Attorneys

 Being terminated from a job can be incredibly stressful, and it can be even more devastating if you’ve been fired for a reason that you believe is unlawful.
 If you believe this has happened to you, it’s essential to know your rights so you can figure out what to do next.
-If you’ve been wrongfully terminated or forced to quit as a result of an intolerable work environment, please contact the employment law office of Sessions & Kimball.
-Make an appointment or call us at (949) 380-0900 to schedule a free consultation with one of our Orange County wrongful termination lawyers.

-At-Will Employment in California
+What Is At-Will Employment in California?

-California is an “at-will” employment state, which means that employers can dismiss employees at any time, without warning, for any reason that is not prohibited by law.
+California is an “at-will” employment state, which means that employers can dismiss employees at any time, without warning, for any reason that is not prohibited by employment law.
 This means that you can be fired for many other reasons than because you aren’t doing a good job.
 No matter how long you’ve been at a company and how valuable you believe you are, your job is almost always at risk if you are an at-will employee in California.

 The law still allows employees to file wrongful termination claims when unlawful reasons motivated their discharge.
 Certain characteristics are protected by California and/or federal law, including the following:

-- Age
+• Age

-- Ancestry
+• Ancestry

-- National origin
+• National origin

-- Race
+• Race

-- Color
+• Color

-- Religious creed
+• Religious creed

-- Disability
+• Disability

-- Medical condition
+• Medical condition

-- Genetic information
+• Genetic information

-- Marital status
+• Marital status

-- Pregnancy
+• Pregnancy

-- Military or veteran status
+• Military or veteran status

-- Gender identity or expression
+• Gender identity or expression

-- Sexual orientation
+• Sexual orientation

-- Use of family medical leave
+• Use of family medical leave

-- Political activities or beliefs
+• Political activities or beliefs

-Why You Need Sessions & Kimball
+Why Do You Need Sessions & Kimball LLP?

 We are Orange County’s largest employment law firm, exclusively representing employees and executives.
 When you call our office, you will speak with a wrongful termination attorney who will evaluate the case rather than be pre-screened by the receptionist or another non-attorney.
 This saves you time and shows you that we take every case seriously and treat every client the way we’d want our own family members to be treated.

 Wrongful termination could still be claimed in some instances when the employee has resigned due to intolerable working conditions.
-When working conditions become so severe and pervasive that no reasonable person could be expected to continue working and an employee is forced to quit, this is known as “constructive termination,” which can give rise to a wrongful termination claim.
+When working conditions become so severe and pervasive that no reasonable person could be expected to continue working and an employee is forced to quit, this is known as “constructive termination,” which can give rise to wrongful termination cases.

 For example, an employee who is being harassed because of their gender, sexual orientation, race, or disability may have no choice but to quit, particularly when the employer knows about the harassment and allows it to continue.
 In such a case, the employee’s “voluntary” separation can be treated in the same manner as involuntary termination for the purpose of claiming wrongful termination.
+Reach out to our harassment attorneys in Orange County for a free case evaluation today.

 How Do You Prove Constructive Termination?

-- Your employer was trying to force you to resign by intentionally and knowingly creating an employment environment that was intolerable and aggravated;
+1. Your employer was trying to force you to resign by intentionally and knowingly creating an employment environment that was intolerable and aggravated;

-- The unbearable, hostile workplace gave you no choice but to resign; and,
+2. The unbearable, hostile workplace gave you no choice but to resign; and,

-- Your employer was motivated to get rid of you for illegal, retaliatory, or discriminatory reasons.
+3. Your employer was motivated to get rid of you for illegal, retaliatory, or discriminatory reasons.

 It’s not enough to show that you simply didn’t like your job or your environment was unpleasant.
 To prove construction termination, your workplace environment must have been so unpleasant that any reasonable person in your position would have felt like they needed to quit as well.
 Additionally, your employer must have known how you felt about your workplace environment.